A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Generalization

 For DNN-MG to be effective, the cost of the training has to be amortized by the savings achieved with the hybrid simulations.
 It is therefore imperative that the neural networks generalize well, delivering improved accuracy on a wide range of problems.
 In this section, we evaluate the impact of the neural network architecture and the value of additional information provided to the neural network.

 We train 4 large neural networks each of the MLP, RNN and Transformer architectures and another set of MLPs with patch size $M=1$ instead of $0$.
+Additionally, we consider 2 sets of MLPs which operate on a coarser level with $J=2$ instead of $J=1$.
+As these start with a much worse solution, they are not competitive and we only give broad results in the following and refer to \cref{appendix:jmplvl} for the details.
 The number of learnable weights is around \num{1e6} for all networks except for the Transformers, which have only \num{6e5} weights but require significantly more compute per weight.
 The training procedure is the same as described in \cref{sec:replay}.
 The training data, a mixture of round and square obstacle cases, is generated with added noise.
 Then each NN is fine-tuned on the training set, augmented with a single generation of replays.
 No special treatment is needed for the Transformers to stabilize this second training and the same batch-size and constant learning rate are used for all architectures.